CFEL-CMI/Active-Learning-of-PES/README.md

 ## Dependencies

-The codes were tested using Python 3.7.
+The codes were tested on Python 3.7-3.8.
 We recommend the use of a virtual environment.
 To install all necessary packages run:

 ```